-The AMMP Program has been renamed Azure Migrate and Modernize (AMM) for FY24
+The AMMP Program has been renamed Azure Migrate and Modernize for FY24

-Module B- Jan 2, 2023
+Module B - Jan 2, 2023

-V2.2 Kubernetes on Microsoft Azure Specialization checklist is published.
+V1.3 Microsoft VMware Solution Specialization audit checklist is published.
 This checklist version is required Jan 2, 2023- June 30, 2023

-Module B- Dec 5, 2022
+Module B - Dec 5, 2022

-The PREVIEW for V2.2 Kubernetes on Microsoft Azure Specialization was made available for partners.
-This checklist version will be required Jan 2, 2023
+The PREVIEW for V1.3 Microsoft Azure VMware Solution Specialization was made available for partners.
+This checklist version is required Jan 2, 2023

-- There are no new Module A or B Control updates - FAQ clarification that a "No Pass" results when a partner fails or withdraws from the audit.
-This status resets from "Audit Failed" within one week to "Not Enrolled," allowing partners to reapply
+- There are no new Module A or B Control updates - FAQ updates include the clarification that a "No Pass" results when a partner fails or withdraws from the audit.
+This status resets from "Audit Failed" within one week to "Not Enrolled," allowing partners to reapply.

-Module B - Oct 3, 2022
+Module B - Oct 3.
+2022

-Microsoft retired Gold Cloud partner competency, Solutions partner designations are required.
-Gold and Silver competencies are retired and replaced with Solutions Partner designations.
-For this specialization, your organization must have an active Solutions Partner for Digital & App Innovation (Azure) or Data & AI (Azure) designation to apply
+Microsoft retired Gold Cloud partner competency, Solutions partner designation required Gold and Silver competencies are retired and replaced with Solutions Partner designations.
+Partners will not be allowed to renew their specialization if they have not attained an aligned Solutions Partner designation.

-Module A- July1,2022
+Module A- July 1,2022

-Checklist updates published in the May 2, 2022, preview for Module A is now required InControl 2.2, a new Skilling Plan has been added to the checklist.
-This is required July 1, 2022
+Checklist updates published May 2, 2022, Preview Module A, are now required

+• InControl2.2, a new Skilling Plan has been added to the checklist.
+This is required July 1, 2022 is required.